jaredpalmer/framer-electron/README.md

 Framer.js comes prepackaged with this project.
 All you need to do is edit `app.coffee` in the text editor of your choice.

-You can learn more about each of Electron-specific components within the [Electron Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start).
+You can learn more about the Electron-specific components within the [Electron Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start).

 ## To Use